An ensemble learning method for variable selection: application to high dimensional data and missing values: Discussion

+Refinements of the algorithm could also be possible.
+In particular, accounting for the variation around $r_\nbvar$ in the threshold could be quite easy.
+This could accelerate the algorithm by limiting the number of iterations without ignoring the Monte Carlo error.
+Another refinement would be to use multiple imputation instead of stochastic single imputation, but this approach remains tricky from a computational point of view: first, single imputation only requires an Expectation-Maximization (EM) algorithm \cite{Dempster77}, while multiple imputation by Gaussian model \cite{Schafer97} requires a Data-Augmentation algorithm \cite{Tanner87} which should be previously initialised by an EM algorithm.
+Second, the variable selection should be performed on each imputed data set, while it is applied only one time with single imputation.
+Third, results required to be pooled, while single imputation does not require any pooling step.

 Outliers is also a classical problem in data analysis.
 While robust estimates can be considered (see~\cite{Alfons13} for example), it is also possible to remove them by replacing them with missing values.
-Therefore, this algorithm provides a way to handle outliers in variable selection.
+Therefore, this algorithm could be advocated to handle outliers in variable selection.

 Moreover, in this article we fixed a threshold to include (or not) a variable in the model for a given instance, but we could also aggregate the probabilities (under the null hypothesis) that $\beta_\nbvar=0$ .
 A natural aggregation over all instances is given by the empirical mean, that can be seen as the mean of the estimates of $\mathbb{P}(\beta_\nbvar=0)$.
 Then, for each variable, this mean would be thresholded, as proposed.